 We first offer our solution to industry which produces currently expensive best-selling proteins.
 Our first approach is technology licensing.

-MammalExpress consists of University of Helsinki researchers, commercialization lead and a steering committee, all with strong technology transfer and implementation experience.
+MammalExpress consists of University of Helsinki researchers, commercialisation lead and a steering committee, all with strong technology transfer and implementation experience.

 We are looking for partners among protein production and biotech firms.
 We welcome business angels and venture capital firms to discuss future investments, as well as knowledge they can bring to the table in our field.